-When I started my plant based journey 3 years ago, I thought the excess 20lbs that I’d been grudgingly carrying around since my late 30’s would suddenly disappear and I’d never again have to worry about my weight, or even think about what I was eating ever again.
+When I started my plant based journey 3 years ago, I thought the excess 20lbs that I’d been grudgingly carrying around since my late 30’s would suddenly disappear.
+I thought I’d never again have to worry about my weight, or even think about what I was eating ever again either.
 I though just eating a diet based in plant foods would be enough – how wrong I was!

 Why I wasn’t losing weight